Ethereotek/iTAT/README.md

 ## 4	Accessing metric data
 There are two ways to access metrics.
 The first is through the provided Python extension:
 ### Python
-`op(<telegraf agent base>).TelegrafMetrics` will return a deserialized version of the metrics that Telegraf posted them to TouchDesigner; this is a list of dictionaries.
+`op(<telegraf agent base>).TelegrafMetrics` will return a deserialized version of the metrics that Telegraf posted to TouchDesigner; this is a list of dictionaries.

 `op(<telegraf agent base>).PrettyMetrics` will return a dictionary with a key for each metric